developer-zebra/developer-zebra-site/src/datawedge/7-1/guide/api/resultinfo/index.md

 **SEND_RESULT** [String]: Accepts the following values in DataWedge 7.1 or higher.
 (DataWedge versions lower than 7.1 accept only TRUE and FALSE).
 * **NONE**: No result returned to the application.
 (This is equivalent to FALSE for DataWedge versions lower than 7.1).
-* **LAST_RESULT**: Sends the result info for the last plugin sent.
+* **LAST_RESULT**: Sends the result info for the last executed module.
 If the user sends multiple plugins, the result info is returned for the last plugin sent.
 (This is equivalent to TRUE for versions lower than DataWedge 7.1).
-Ex: Send BARCODE, SIMULSCAN and SERIAL plugins in order.
+E.g.: Send BARCODE, SIMULSCAN and SERIAL plugins in order.
 The result info received by the application returns results from the SERIAL plugin only.
 * **COMPLETE_RESULT**: Returns a list of result info for each and every plugin if multiple plugins are sent.

 **RESULT_INFO** [Bundle]: Can contain any of the fields below depending on the API in use: